Evolv X1 Review

 Conclusion

 We're happy to see climbing shoe manufacturers trying to increase performance without raising the price.
-We hope to see more shoes like the X1.
-These are great for gym climbing, and are a huge step up from cheap, entry-level climbing shoes like the Evolv Defy and the Black Diamond Momentum.
+We hope to see more shoes like the Evolv X1.
+These are great for gym climbing and offer a big step up in performance from cheap, entry-level climbing shoes.